K-8 School Program

 A celebratory spirit is the essence of the Pretty Brown Girl Brand.
 Each program seeks to acknowledge what it is like to be a brown girl or woman and address the fact the skin tone is still a point of contention, while celebrating girls in a way that is both constructive and fun.

-The Pretty Brown Girl program honors young ladies in different ages and stages in life by allowing them a safe space to have their voices heard.
+The Pretty Brown Girl D.R.E.A.M.
+Program honors young ladies in different ages and stages in life by allowing them a safe space to have their voices heard.

 - Extended Day or After School Program